 Small suckering tree or large shrub with attractive white flowers on 3-6″ long clusters in spring.
 Fruit is red, ripening to purple in fall.
 Grow as a screen or as an understory planting as it has unusual shade tolerance for a cherry.
 Forms large upright clumps.
+Host plant for the larvae of a number of moths and butterflies.

 Native Plant Database